The Book of Tawba (Repentance)

 Such as prayer that he neglected during his period of ignorance, or fasting, or kinship ties that he severed — for many of the reciters spend a long time in their recitation, while upon them are prayers they squandered during their period of ignorance, and they do not remember that making them up is incumbent upon them — like one who was negligent while in a state of major ritual impurity, or intoxication, or a deficiency in ablution that renders prayer invalid, yet this does not grieve him regarding the prayer, and his recitation makes him forget what was upon him during his period of ignorance.

-When the servant resolves to fulfill all of God's rights after his knowledge of that, at that point the enemy has deceits against the nafs (the self), showing him that he will only attain what he resolved upon through his intellect and his strength, and that after his resolve he will never be overcome, and he forgets tawakkul (reliance) upon his Lord, so he is not safe from abandonment.
+When the servant resolves to fulfill all of God's rights after his knowledge of that, at that point the enemy has deceits against the nafs (self), showing him that he will only attain what he resolved upon through his intellect and his strength, and that after his resolve he will never be overcome, and he forgets tawakkul (trust in God) upon his Lord, so he is not safe from abandonment.

 Among the evidence for that is the hadith of Salman, peace be upon him, that he was not given what he sought by the intention of his resolve, since he neglected tawakkul upon his Lord, Mighty and Majestic, by abandoning the exception [saying "God willing"], as the Chosen One ﷺ said.